 We have all seen the auto insurance commercials on TV: Cavemen, lizards, Flo, ziplining pigs, bum ba dum dum dum.
 You’ll agree they are entertaining and humorous.
 Some of those catchy little jingles even stick in our heads for days.
-However, underneath the clever ads and commercials can lie a very risky situation affecting the families of every day drivers in New Jersey if they are not properly informed as to what it is they are purchasing.
+However, underneath the clever ads lies a risky situation affecting the families of New Jersey drivers who are not properly informed when it comes to purchasing auto insurance.
 Forget the “15 minutes or less can save you” commercial for a second.
-Reading this article for 15 minutes or less can save you and your family a potential financial, or worse, medical nightmare.
+Reading this article for 15 minutes or less can save you and your family from a financial or medical nightmare.

-Now is the time to take out your automobile “declaration page”.
-This is the one or two page document that explains your coverage limits.
-It may look confusing at first, but let’s simplify this and focus on the three most important things for you: (1) PIP (personal injury protection); (2) Liability; and (3) UM/UIM (Uninsured/Underinsured Motorist Coverage).
-In most cases, the New Jersey minimum of coverage for each of these is $15,000.
-As explained above, the commercials for many insurance companies draw you to websites with the idea that it is so easy to purchase a policy with these $15,000 limits.
-If you take away nothing else from this article, please take away that $15,000 coverage on any of these three items is potentially putting you and your family at significant risk.
+Take out your automobile insurance policy “declaration page,” the one-or-two-page document that explains your coverage limits.
+It may look confusing at first, but focus on the three most important things: (1) PIP (personal injury protection); (2) liability; and (3) UM/UIM (uninsured/underinsured motorist coverage).
+In most cases, the New Jersey minimum coverage for each of these is $15,000.
+Insurance company commercials direct you to websites where it’s easy to purchase less expensive policies with these $15,000 limits.
+But having coverage of only $15,000 on any of these three items puts you and your family at significant risk.

 First, a quick primer on those three important terms.

-- PIP (personal injury protection) – these are your limits for medical bills if you are injured in an accident.
-In New Jersey, your insurance policy limits control your medical bills if you are involved in an accident- regardless of who is at fault.
-If you are injured in a car accident, this portion of your insurance covers your medical treatment- regardless of who is at fault for the accident.
-This coverage also applies to members of your family who are passengers in the vehicle.
-If you are ever involved in an automobile accident with serious injuries to you or your family, a $15,000 policy will most likely not be enough coverage.
-A hospital room visit may be in the thousands.
-With any duration of conservative medical care including tests and treatment, you may already be approaching the policy limits.
-If more extensive medical treatment, such as injections or surgeries, are warranted you may now be at the mercy of your health insurance policy.
-If you do not have health insurance that applies, these medical bills become your personal financial responsibility.
-Additionally, your selection of health care providers may be substantially limited under your health insurance policy versus your car insurance policy where you generally have choice of the doctor.
+- PIP (personal injury protection) – PIP is your limit for medical bills if you are injured in an accident.
+In New Jersey, your own PIP limit applies to your medical bills if you are involved in an accident, regardless of who was at fault.
+This coverage also applies to members of your family who were in the vehicle.
+In an accident with serious injuries, a $15,000 policy likely will not be enough coverage.
+You will quickly reach that limit with a hospital stay of any length, tests, and surgery or other treatment.
+For costs above your PIP limit, your health insurance coverage will start to apply.
+If you do not have health insurance, the medical bills become your personal financial responsibility.
+Additionally, your selection of health care providers may be substantially limited under your health insurance policy versus your car insurance policy, where you’re generally free to choose your doctor.
 For the same reason, the “health insurance primary” option is usually not the best choice.
-While you will save on your premium, your car insurance will almost only provide you better options for medical treatment, with more affordable deductibles.
+While you save on the premium, your car insurance will almost always provide you better options for medical treatment, with more affordable deductibles.
 A standard policy has $250,000 in PIP coverage.
-I strongly recommend seeing if you can afford the increase of premium to increase that coverage amount.
+If you can afford it, I strongly recommend increasing your PIP coverage to that amount.
 The additional premium cost may be less than you think.
-At the minimum, at least get this policy limit up to $50,000.
+At the minimum, get a PIP limit of $50,000.

-- Liability – these are your limits if you get sued.
-This is an easy one.
-Accidents happen.
-People sue.
+- Liability – Your liability limit applies if you get sued.
 You need more than $15,000 in coverage.
-If someone is injured in a car accident that you caused, that person has a right to bring suit against you for the value of their injuries- their pain and suffering and any economic losses.
-Your insurance company will cover you up to your limits.
+If someone is injured in a car accident that you caused, that person has a right to bring suit against you for the value of their injuries, including pain and suffering and any economic losses.
+Your insurance company will cover you up to your limit.
 If your case goes to trial and a jury awards the injured person over $15,000, you can be personally responsible for those costs.
-That includes any assets you have and yes, your home.
-And if you are wondering, well I don’t have much money so what can they sue for- keep in mind one day you may.
-A judgment against you will last for years.
-Once again, explore the costs of raising your limits.
+If you can’t pay the judgment award, you might end up with a lien on your personal assets, and that can include your home.
+If you’re thinking, “Well, I don’t have much money or assets for anyone to get,” keep in mind that a judgment against you will last for years and can affect property you acquire down the road.
+Here again, explore the costs of raising your limit.
 I recommend at least $100,000 in liability coverage.
-The cost of going from $100,000 to $250,000 may not be much more and if you do own a home or some assets, I recommend increasing to at least the higher limit.
+The cost of going from $100,000 to $250,000 may not be much more, and if you do own a home or other assets, I recommend going up to at least that higher limit.

-- UM/UIM – these are your limits to recover money for your injuries in the event that the person who caused this accident is driving without insurance coverage or has one of these small $15,000 liability policies discussed above This is the very important coverage that protects you and your passengers in the event that the other party has caused an accident which resulted resulting in injuries, AND that party has a limited insurance policy or did not have insurance at all; or the responsible party has fled the scene.
-This is best explained by an unfortunate scenario that we see all too often An innocent, perfectly healthy person is driving to work one day, stopped at a light, and is rear-ended by someone not paying attention.
-They are taken by ambulance to a hospital.
-They have injuries to their neck, back, shoulder or knee that did not respond to conservative medical treatment and required a surgery.
-The pain stays with them and resulted in a permanent injury.
-They lost time from work due to the injuries and treatment.
-They retain an attorney to pursue their legal right for a recovery due to their damages.
-If the person that caused this accident is covered by one of these $15,000 policies, your recovery for all of these injuries may be limited to that $15,000.
-This is where your UIM coverage becomes important.
-Regardless of what the other person’s policy limits are, you have a right to recover up to your UIM policy limits in this scenario.
-For this reason, it is essential not to have a $15,000 UIM policy limit.
-I encourage strongly to have at least $100,000 and once again if you can dig a little deeper, increase to $250,000.
+To understand how UM/UIM coverage works, imagine a perfectly healthy person driving to work who stops at a light and is rear-ended by someone not paying attention.
+The person is taken by ambulance to a hospital.
+They have injuries to their neck, back, shoulder, or knee that don’t respond to conservative medical treatment and require surgery.
+The pain stays with them and results in a permanent injury.
+They lose time from work due to the injuries and treatment.
+They retain an attorney to pursue their legal right to recover damages.
+If the person who caused this accident is covered by a policy with a liability limit of $15,000, then recovery for all injuries may be limited to only $15,000.
+This is where UIM coverage becomes important.
+Regardless of the other person’s policy limits, you have a right to recover up to your UIM policy limit in this scenario.
+For this reason, I strongly encourage at least $100,000 in UM/UIM coverage, and if you can, increase this coverage up to $250,000.

-- While your premiums will go up when you increase your UM/UIM limits, you may be surprised that that amount is very affordable.
-If you have to pay $50 more a year to increase those UM/UIM limits above $15,000, I strongly recommend you make that investment to protect you and your family.
+While your premiums will go up when you increase your UM/UIM limits, you may be surprised at how affordable it can be.
+If you have to pay $50 more per year to increase your UM/UIM limit above $15,000, I strongly recommend you make that investment to protect you and your family.

 There are other parts of your insurance policy that are important such as property damage coverage and tort threshold.
-But the three mentioned above are those where the wrong policy coverage can be devastating financially for you and your family.
+But the three mentioned above are those where the wrong policy coverage can be financially devastating for you and your family.
 Do not fall victim to the fancy commercials and jingles that you can’t get out of your head.
-Insurance companies want you to pay a premium for these $15,000 policies while their exposure is limited.
-By shopping around and digging just a little deeper into your pocket (sometimes only $10-$20 more a month) you can easily increase these dangerous $15,000 policy limits and protect you and your family.
+Insurance companies want you to buy those $15,000-limit policies because their exposure on making payouts is limited.
+By shopping around and digging just a little deeper into your pocket (sometimes only $10-$20 more per month), you can easily increase your policy limits and protect yourself and your family.